-Proposals will be supported within intermediate areas as defined by LDP policy DP4 d) iii) in Moray subject to the satisfaction of the above criteria.
+Proposals will be supported within all rural areas in Moray subject to the satisfaction of the above criteria.

 Home(s) for Essential Needs Workers for Rural Businesses

 A proposal for a house to support the sustainable management of a viable rural business, or where it is necessary for a worker to live permanently or near their place of work (e.g. a person taking majority control of a farm business) will be supported where the following is submitted to the planning authority's satisfaction: